LaxarJS/shop-demo/docs/tutorials/hello_world.md

 * spec/spec_runner.js

 ### Features
 For every widget we define his api in the widget.json.
-Therefor it has an object **features** with attributes to configure its appearance and its functionality when we add it to an application page.
-At first the ArticleBrowserWidget will only have the feature **display** with one property **headline**.
+Therefore it has an object named **features** with attributes to configure its appearance and its functionality when we add it to an application page.
+At first, the ArticleBrowserWidget will only have the feature **display** with one property **headline**.

 **shop_demo/includes/widgets/shop_demo/article_browser_widget/widget.json:**
 ```json